-In more than three decades of litigation before the ITC, our lawyers have produced successful results in more than 120 Section 337 cases (for both complainants and respondents).
+In more than four decades of litigation before the International Trade Commission (ITC), our lawyers have produced successful results in more than 200 Section 337 cases (for both complainants and respondents).
 Steptoe’s Section 337 lawyers are consistently ranked by Chambers as leaders in International Trade, and the firm has been ranked as one of the most active law firms before the ITC according to ITC surveys by IP Law & Business and Corporate Counsel magazines.
-Our cases have implicated the most complex technologies often involving more than a billion dollars in trade in a single case.
+Intellectual Asset Management magazine calls our practice “a rare and winning combination of trade expertise, a deep bench of technically trained lawyers, adept IP litigators, and an international office network to ensure that all angles are covered.”
+Our cases have implicated the most complex technologies sometimes involving more than a billion dollars in trade in a single case.

 Understanding Our Clients’ Needs

 Steptoe handles a wide variety of cases that all have two things in common: short time lines and interacting issues.
 By partnering with our clients we gain an understanding of the complex issues that they are trying to remedy through their Section 337 case, while providing them an understanding of the public policy and procedural issues that influence the ITC and United States Trade Representative, and the policy implications of each client’s particular case.
 To that end, we use all the resources of our firm to find the tipping point that leads to our gauge of success – obtaining a decision that meets our client’s business needs.